Random Name Generator

 Surname Brown 5

-This generator is helpful, but it is not a complete model of real-world naming.
+These generated placeholder names are handy, but they are not a complete model of real-world naming.
 The first limitation is cultural scope.
 The included lists are short and primarily oriented toward familiar English-language naming patterns.
-That makes the output accessible for general placeholder use, but it does not represent the full diversity of naming traditions across regions, languages, and communities.
+That keeps the output accessible for general placeholder use, but it does not represent the full diversity of naming traditions across regions, languages, and communities.

 The second limitation is statistical realism.
 The generator uses a simple equal-probability method, so every name in a list is treated as equally likely.
 Real populations do not work that way.
 Some names are much more common than others, and naming patterns vary by age, geography, and time period.
 If you need demographic realism, you would want weighted data rather than a flat list.